 Coronation Meadows on the land we manage

-- Samhairidh, Morvern: The name is Gaelic for sorrel-pasture but you won’t only find sorrel there.
+- Samhairidh, Morvern: the name is Gaelic for sorrel-pasture but you won’t only find sorrel there.
 We’ve identified 83 species of flowering plant, including typical meadow species such as northern marsh orchid (shown above), ox-eye daisy and yellow rattle.

-- Yair Haugh, Tweed Valley: Ragged robin, devil’s-bit scabious and northern hawk’s-beard are just some of the 60-plus species found in this important wet meadow habitat.
+- Yair Haugh, Tweed Valley: ragged robin, devil’s-bit scabious and northern hawk’s-beard are just some of the 60-plus species found in this important wet meadow habitat.

 Managing the meadows

-The problem with any early succesional stage habitat is that if it’s left unmanaged the soil nutrient levels build up.
+The problem with any early successional stage habitat is that if it’s left unmanaged the soil nutrient levels build up.
 These extra nutrients allow more aggressive invasive plant species to establish and thrive.
 This is called succession.

 If the nitrogen and phosphorus levels within soil rise above a certain threshold, then the species richness will be lost, as a lush and fertile grassy sward replaces the diverse species sward.

 This why we’ve introduced conservation grazing.
-You might think it’s strange to see cattle happily munching away next to rare wild flowers.
+You might think it’s strange to see cattle or ponies happily munching away next to rare wild flowers.
 But grazing removes a proportion of the vegetation sward, and removes nutrients so that they aren’t recycled back into the soil.

 Improving grassland habitats